Analysis of the SiMPL method for density-based topology optimization: Numerical experiments

-We choose the void material property $\rho_0=10^{-6}$, the penalty parameter $s=3$, the volume fraction $\theta=0.5$, and the filter radius $r_{\min} = 0.1$ so that $\epsilon = 0.1/2\sqrt{3}$.
-Since $\ell(v)=F(v)$, the solution to the elasticity problem is the negative of the solution to the adjoint problem \eqref{eq:adj}.
-Therefore, the object evaluation involves solving two PDEs, and the gradient evaluation involves one additional PDE.
-We used standard conforming linear finite element methods to discretize the PDEs and the latent variable $\psi$ is discretized with a piece-wise constant space.
-All experiments are implemented in the MFEM library in C++ \cite{mfem2021,mfem2024}.
+In this setting, the solution to the elasticity problem~\cref{eq:lin-elas} is the negative of the solution to the adjoint problem~\cref{eq:adj}.
+Therefore, while objective function evaluation (e.g., computing each $F(\rho_k)$) involves solving two PDEs, in particular,~\cref{eq:filt-eq,eq:lin-elas}, gradient evaluation (e.g., computing each $\nabla F(\rho_k)$) only requires solving one additional PDE, namely,~\cref{eq:adj_filter}.
+All experiments were implemented in the MFEM library in C++ \cite{mfem2021,mfem2024}.